zezor/Power-BI-Logistics-Dashboard/README.md

 # Power-BI-Logistics-Dashboard

 ## INTRODUCTION
-The aim of this project is to exhibit my skills in analyzing and visualizing social media (Twitter) data with user friendly navigation using Power BI.
+This project aims to exhibit my skills in analyzing and visualizing social media (Twitter) data with user friendly navigation using Power BI.

 The Report consists of three pages: